PeculiarVentures/pv-certificates-viewer/readme.md

 </head>
 ```

-Then you can use the element anywhere in your template, JSX, html etc
+Then you can use the element anywhere in your template, JSX, html, etc.

 ## Usage

 ### pv-certificates-viewer

-Web-component for decode and show certificates details table like [google](https://pki.goog/) and [amazon](https://www.amazontrust.com/repository/).
+Web-component to decode and display certificates details table like done on both the [google](https://pki.goog/) and [amazon](https://www.amazontrust.com/repository/) Certificate Authority repository pages.

 ```html
 <body>